cltl-students/Irma_Tuinenga-Words_Made_Easy/README.md

 # WordsMadeEasy
-A Comparative Study of Methods for English Lexical Simplification
+A Comparative Study of Methods for English Lexical Simplification.